JudeWallace/Pathfining-Algorithms/README.md

 - [Author Info](#author-info)

 ## Description
 This repository contains implementations of the BFS, DFS, and A* path finding algorithms, each of which takes a user input of a relative path to a maze within a text file.
-The code then performs the specified algorithm on the maze and returns the path it found allowing with other statistics such as, nodes explored, length of path and execution time
+The code then performs the specified algorithm on the maze and returns the path it found with other statistics such as, nodes explored, length of path and execution time

 ## Prerequisties
 1. Python 3.9+

 ## How to Use
-The program takes a user input of a relative path to a test file.
+The program takes a user input of a relative path to a maze file.
 Here is an example file hierarchy:

 ```
 Algorithms